 UK SIC Codes (Standard Industrial Classification) | Overview, Structure & Guidance (SIC 2007)

-The UK Standard Industrial Classification (UK SIC) is the United Kingdom’s framework for classifying business establishments and other statistical units by their economic activity.
-It is used to support consistent reporting, comparison, and analysis across official statistics and common business workflows.
+The UK Standard Industrial Classification, usually called UK SIC, is the United Kingdom’s framework for classifying business establishments and other statistical units by their economic activity.
+It supports more consistent reporting, comparison, and analysis across official statistics and common business workflows.

 The current major version used across UK statistical and administrative contexts is UK SIC 2007, aligned to NACE Rev. 2, with UK-specific five-digit subclasses where additional national detail is needed.